giladlotan/itpmssd/Week_2/README.md

 - As a group, create a representation of what you saw so that others can see too.
 (Use photography, animation, sketches, text, whatever allows you to express what you saw.)
 - Plan for a 5-minute presentation of what you saw, what differences in perspective you had as a group, and how you chose to represent what you saw.
 - _Goal: The goal of this assignment is to reflect on what you see and what you don't, what you give special attention to and what you gloss over.
 In discussion and representation, pay attention to the differences in what your team members see._

-_Reading_
-- Technical Reading API to be determined..